-Departments and other basic units submitting bylaws or amendments for approval must follow the step-by-step process outlined in the Faculty Senate website (under Governing Documents, select "Bylaws of the Major Units and Departments").
+Departments and other basic units submitting bylaws or amendments for approval must follow the step-by-step process outlined in the Faculty Senate website.

 If the dean (or major unit administrator) does not approve the bylaws or amendments, the department or basic unit may choose to revise them and start the process over.
 Or it may choose to appeal the dean's decision to the president, if a majority of the department faculty votes to do so in a written secret ballot, with sufficient notice to allow all eligible faculty to participate.

 Submitting Previously Approved Bylaws